 Wai Wai Nu

-Wai Wai Nu is a former political prisoner.
-At the age of 18 she was arrested and sentenced to 17 years in prison, together with her mother, sister and brother, for supporting and promoting the idea of a democratic Myanmar.
-Her father was sentenced to a much longer term.
-In 2012, after seven years in prison, she was released under a presidential amnesty for political prisoners.
-Since being freed she has dedicated herself to promoting human rights and democracy in Myanmar.
+Wai Wai Nu is a former political prisoner, peacebuilder and human rights advocate from Myanmar belonging to the Rohingya community.
+At the age of 16, she was given a place at the University of East Yangon to study Law.
+However, at the age of 18 Wai Wai was arrested and sentenced to 17 years in prison, together with her mother, sister, and brother, for supporting and promoting the idea of a democratic Myanmar.
+Wai Wai’s father had been a member of Parliament who had been sentenced to 47 years in solitary confinement.
+In 2012, after seven years in prison, Wai Wai and her family were released under a presidential amnesty for political prisoners.